EGI-Federation/documentation/content/en/users/compute/cloud-compute/dynamic-dns/_index.md

 - NS-update portal does not store host secret in recoverable form.
 If you forget the secret of your hostname, simply generate new one via "Show configuration" button in the host edit page.
 The old secret will be invalid.

+## Support

+Support for Dynamic DNS service is provided via [GGUS Helpdesk](https://ggus.eu/) in **"Dynamic DNS"** support unit, where users can ask questions, report issues or make requests for additional domains for specific projects or user commnunities.